HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 #### Match on Identities

 While FHIR systems often expect to have only one Patient Resource per actual patient in the usual case, some systems may normally have many records for the same patient, typically originating from many disparate systems such as clinics, insurance companies, labs, etc. In this scenario, the Patient resources are typically already linked via automatic matching into sets of Patient Resources, where each set represents a specific patient in the opinion of the MPI system.
-In such a system the patient match SHOULD be performed against the sets of records as opposed to the individual records.
-For example, if 5 records are currently believed to represent the same patient, a search for that patient should find the set of 5 and consider that as one candidate as opposed to 5 candidates.
-Moreover, that search should benefit from all of the information in the set.
-For example, consider a set of 5 linked Patient records currently in the system and a Patient input to a $match operation that includes a name, birthdate, telephone and MBI such that the $match input Patient
+In such a system the patient match **should** be performed against the sets of records as opposed to the individual records.
+For example, if 5 records are currently believed to represent the same patient, a search for that patient would find the set of 5 and consider that as one candidate as opposed to 5 candidates.
+Moreover, that search would benefit from all of the information in the set.
+For example, consider a set of 5 linked Patient records currently in the system and a Patient input to a $match operation that includes a name, birthdate, telephone and MBI such that the $match input Patient:

-•        name matches Patient 1 but is somewhat different from Patients 2-5
+- name matches Patient 1 but is somewhat different from Patients 2-5
-•        birthdate matches all five of them
+- birthdate matches all five of them
-•        telephone matches Patient 3 and is not present in Patients 1,2,4,5
+- telephone matches Patient 3 and is not present in Patients 1,2,4,5
-•        MBI matches Patient 5 and is absent in patients 1-4
+- MBI matches Patient 5 and is absent in patients 1-4

 Then the strength of the match for that single candidate should take into account all the matching information as opposed to either each record individually or some aggregation of the information in the records that tries to subset it to the “correct” information only (a “golden” record).

 Asking for at most 4 results to be returned in a match request may mean more than 4 actual Patient resources returned, if the responding system has not mapped one identity to one record.
 Two options:

-1. In this case, only the requested number of identities should be returned and the requester can ask for all resources or some subset, as needed.
+1. In this case, only the requested number of identities are returned and the requester can ask for all resources or some subset, as needed.
 2. All applicable records are returned; a different threshold on number of records returned could be considered instead.
     Note that a collection of records together can make them more valuable than one of the records may appear on its own.  *Feedback is welcome on the use of MatchGrade extension to help provide additional detail.*